W427697/Discord-/docs/essentials/actions.md

 <!-- prettier-ignore-end -->

 This is quite useful when your component has dozens (or hundreds) of methods and you do not want to manually use the `fn` function for each of those methods.
-However, **this is not the recommended** way of writing actions, especially if you are using the play function in your stories.
-That's because automatically inferred args **are not** turned into functions when passed down to the components.
-As a result, if your component relies on invoking functions passed down via args, they won't exist and your component will fail at rendering.
+However, **this is not the recommended** way of writing actions.
+That's because automatically inferred args **are not available as spies in your play function**.
+If you use `argTypesRegex` and your stories have play functions, make sure to always explicitly define args with the `fn` function so you can test them in your play function.

 <div class="aside">